snapADDY/snapaddy-mapping-doc/_posts/2020-11-11-notifications.md

 ---
 layout: post
 title:  "Section: notifications"
-date:   2020-11-10 09:47:25 +0200
+date:   2020-11-11 09:47:25 +0200
 permalink: notifications
 ---

-In the "notifications"-section you can configure the "Follow-up Mail" functionality.
+In the "<b>notifications</b>"-section you can configure the "Follow-up Mail" functionality.
 Follow-up mails can be triggered either by exporting reports from the app or by checking reports in the dashboard.
 It is also possible to define conditions that have to be fulfilled for the follow-up mail to be sent.

 Examples: